gamesbook/pyprototypr/docs/basic_concepts.md

 > *NOTE:* Because the word "size" is such a general one, its not really used in
 > **pyprototypr**;  more specific terms are used instead.

-Many elements which enclose an area also have a *fill* -  that is the term for the color with which their area will be "filled".

 All of these kinds of settings are called **properties**.
+Most of the common properties are described in the [Terminology](terminology.md).

 ## Working with color